zenml-io/zenml/docs/book/user-guide/starter-guide/manage-artifacts.md

 ### Consuming artifacts produced by other pipelines

-It's also common to consume an artifact downstream after producing it in an upstream pipeline or step.
+It is also common to consume an artifact downstream after producing it in an upstream pipeline or step.
 Again, using `ExternalArtifact`, you can pass existing artifacts from other pipeline runs into your steps:

 ```python
 from uuid import UUID